For the full May 8 Eblast, please click here.

 RE-ROUTING OF THE GREENWAY ALONG THE HUDSON

-The bikelanes and pedestrian paths along the Hudson River will be re-routed starting on or about April 20th for approximately 6 months to accommodate work for the Manhattan Tunnel Project.
+The bikelanes and pedestrian paths along the Hudson River has been re-routed for approximately 6 months to accommodate work for the Manhattan Tunnel Project.
 For more information, please click here.

 FLOOD PREPAREDNESS